TUDelft-books/CT1000/book/week_4/homework_3/intro.md

-(homework4.3)=
+(homework4.2)=
-# Homework deadline lesson Friday September 27th
+# Homework deadline lesson Friday September 26th

-As a preparation for Friday's lesson you'll look into the force method for truss structures:
+As a preparation for Friday's lesson you'll look into displacement of truss structures using Williot:

 ```{tableofcontents}
 ```